 Death is a change in or a disappearance of the object of consciousness.
 The consciousness itself cannot be destroyed by death in the same way that a change in a spectacle does not destroy the spectator.

-You do not know how you entered this life, but you know that you entered it as an individual self, which you are, and then you walked, and kept walking, and reached half of it, and suddenly you are either happy or frightened, and you dig your heels in and do not want to move from your spot, you do not want to go any further because you cannot see what lies ahead.
+You do not know how you entered this life, but you know that you entered it as a particular self, which you are, and then you kept walking and walking, and you have reached the halfway point, and suddenly you are either happy or frightened, and you dig your heels in and do not want to move from your spot, you do not want to go any further because you cannot see what lies ahead.
 But you have not seen the place you came from either, and yet you did come.
 You came in through the entryway but refuse to leave through the exit.

-Your whole life has been a procession through a corporeal existence; you were walking, you picked up the pace, and all of a sudden you feel pity that the thing which you never stopped doing must happen.
+Your whole life has been a procession through a corporeal existence; you were walking, you picked up the pace, and all of a sudden you feel pity that the very thing that you never stopped doing is continuing to happen.
 You are terrified of the great change in your state at your bodily death, but such a great change also took place when you were born, and not only did this not lead to anything bad but, on the contrary, it led to something so good that you do not want to part with it.